Former Justice Dept. lawyer cuts Jan. 6 deposition short

 Clark is one of almost 20 people the committee has subpoenaed so far.
 A report issued by Democrats on the Senate Judiciary Committee last month detailed how he championed Trump’s efforts to undo the election results and clashed as a result with Justice Department superiors who resisted the pressure, culminating in a dramatic White House meeting at which Trump ruminated about elevating Clark to attorney general.
 He did not do so after several aides threatened to resign.

-The chairman of the House Jan.
-6 committee, Democratic Rep. Bennie Thompson of Mississippi, wrote in Clark’s subpoena that the committee’s probe “has revealed credible evidence that you attempted to involve the Department of Justice in efforts to interrupt the peaceful transfer of power” and his efforts “risked involving the Department of Justice in actions that lacked evidentiary foundation and threatened to subvert the rule of law.”
+Thompson wrote in Clark’s subpoena that the committee’s probe “has revealed credible evidence that you attempted to involve the Department of Justice in efforts to interrupt the peaceful transfer of power” and his efforts “risked involving the Department of Justice in actions that lacked evidentiary foundation and threatened to subvert the rule of law.”

+It is unclear whether the panel will move to hold Clark in contempt of Congress, as they did with Bannon.
+Thompson said the committee needs the information Clark is withholding and is willing “to take strong measures” to hold him accountable.

+A federal judge hearing the case also appeared to question Trump’s assertions this week, expressing skepticism when Trump’s lawyers argued the House panel did not have a legislative purpose for obtaining the documents.

+“The Jan.
+6 riot happened in the Capitol,” said U.S. District Judge Tanya Chutkan.
+“That is literally Congress’ house.”

-The panel could also pursue similar contempt charges against Meadows and former Trump administration aides Dan Scavino and Kashyap Patel, who have all been in extended discussions with the committee about testifying after they were subpoenaed.
+The House committee could pursue similar contempt charges against Meadows and former Trump administration aides Dan Scavino and Kashyap Patel, who have all been in extended discussions with the committee about testifying after they were subpoenaed.

 Despite Trump’s false claims about a stolen election — the primary motivation for the violent mob that broke into the Capitol and interrupted the certification of Biden’s victory — the results were confirmed by state officials and upheld by the courts.
 Trump’s own attorney general, William Barr, had said the Justice Department found no evidence of widespread fraud that could have changed the results.